| COVID-19 |

 For information on COVID-19 testing in Alberta, see the Government of Alberta symptoms and testing information here.

 Personal Protective Equipment

+In Alberta, masks are mandatory in all indoor public spaces, workplaces and places of worship.
 For full information, see the Government of Alberta information regarding masks.

 Travel Information and Advisories